-The Post-Genocide Restoration and Peacebuilding program examines the origins of conflict in Rwanda and the challenges and opportunities of post-conflict restoration and peacebuilding.
+Through the School for International Training (SIT), the Post-Genocide Restoration and Peacebuilding program examines the origins of conflict in Rwanda and the challenges and opportunities of post-conflict restoration and peacebuilding.
 The program combines course work with field study during which students identify topics of interest that they pursue for the final Individual Study Project.
 Special program features include living with a host family and deep cultural and academic engagement though educational excursions.